SSI BENEFITS – WHAT YOU NEED TO KNOW

 Tell the SSA if you have an outstanding felony or arrest warrant for any of the following offenses:

-• Flight to avoid prosecution or confinement
+- Flight to avoid prosecution or arrest

-• Escape from custody
+- Escape from custody

-• Flight escape.
+- Flight escape.

 You cannot receive a monthly payment for any month in which there is an outstanding felony or arrest warrant for any of these offenses.
-You cannot receive any underpayment you may be due if you currently have an outstanding felony or arrest warrant for any offenses.
+You also cannot receive any underpayment you may be due if you currently have an outstanding felony or arrest warrant for any offenses.

-Tell the SSA right away if you are in jail or in a correctional facility.
-You cannot receive a monthly SSI payment if you are kept in a correctional facility for a full month.
-You cannot receive any underpayment that you may be due if you are in a correctional facility for a full month.
+Tell the SSA right away if you are in jail or prison.
+You cannot receive a monthly SSI payment if you are kept in jail or prison for a full month.
+You cannot receive any underpayment if you are in jail or prison for a full month.

 IMMIGRANT AND NONCITIZEN STATUS

-• Yourself (including anything you still have in your homeland)
+- Yourself (including anything you still have in your homeland)

-• Your spouse
+- Your spouse

-• Your parents if you are under age 18
+- Your parents if you are under age 18

-• Your sponsor and
+- Your sponsor and

-• Your sponsor’s spouse
+- Your sponsor’s spouse

 You must report any changes in the income and resources of all the above people until you become a U.S. citizen or until you work for 10 years.
 Work done by your spouse or parent may count toward the 10 years for SSI.
 After that time, you have to report only changes for yourself, your spouse and, if you are younger than age 18, your parents.

 Let the SSA know if your immigration status changes.
 Your status may affect whether you can get SSI.
-In general, if you become a U.S. citizen, you still can get SSI as long as you meet the other SSI rules.
+In general, if you become a U.S. citizen, then you still can get SSI as long as you meet the other SSI rules.

 WHAT WE DO TO HELP YOU WIN SSI BENEFITS